 - Stated value vs. agreed value

-- Using Jerry to find great coverage
+- Finding great coverage

 If you don’t pay for extra coverage and your vehicle is declared a total loss by your insurance company, they will not reimburse you the amount that you originally paid for the car — they will reimburse you for the actual cash value, or the “ACV.”